 Receiver can take credit of invoices which are not uploaded as well, He can report the invoices as missing and the supplier has to confirm the same and pay tax along with interest

 |There is no matching concept present in current system, it is written in law but recipient could take credit for all such Invoices in GSTR-3B even not reported by supplier on self declaration basis.|

-|An IT tool/facility for matching of the Invoices downloaded in XL format will be available from the “Viewing facility”.||No IT tool for matching of the Invoices is present.|
+|An IT tool/facility for matching of the Invoices downloaded in XL format will be available from the “Viewing facility”.||No IT tool for matching the Invoices is present.|

-|Only one Quarterly return facility in GSTR-1 is available If TO is upto 1.5 crore but GSTR-3B must be filed monthly.|
+|If Turnover is less than 5 crore taxpayer can choose either of following:Sahaj (Only B2C)Sugam (Only B2B & B2C)Quarterly (All other Type of Supplies)||Only one Quarterly return facility in GSTR-1 is available If TO is upto 1.5 crore but GSTR-3B must be filed monthly.|

-|Every taxpayer who will apply for quarterly return has to pay tax in self declaration form on monthly basis for first two months of the quarter.||Every Taxpayer who has applied for quarterly return has to pay tax on monthly basis in form of GSTR-3B.|
+|Every taxpayer who will apply for quarterly return has to pay tax in self declaration form on a monthly basis for the first two months of the quarter.||Every Taxpayer who has applied for quarterly return has to pay tax on a monthly basis in the form of GSTR-3B.|

-|For Nil Return when user has no purchase, no sales, no ITC to avail in any quarter of the Financial Year shall file one Nil return for every quarter.||When there is no Outward tax liability in this case taxpayer will has to file NIL Return.|
+|For Nil Return when user has no purchase, no sales, no ITC to avail in any quarter of the Financial Year shall file one Nil return for every quarter.||When there is no Outward tax liability in this case the taxpayer will has to file NIL Return.|

 |SMS Facility for filing of Return will be available for NIL/Quarterly Return.||SMS functionality is not present.|